-Should also be positive and encouraging Let parents know what expectations will be for playing time \Important for parents to understand sideline ethics\
+Should also be positive and encouraging Let parents know what expectations will be for playing time Important for parents to understand sideline ethics

-- Model the Model of good behavior - Parents should be cheering...but, not coaching. - No yelling at or criticizing the referees and/or the calls that they make.
-Not taunting other players or referees - Not launting other players or referees sit on the end line behind the goals.
-Never he - Parents sit on the end line behind the goals.
-Never between fields.
-Cheering for their shild, the other players on the team, and the encoding - Cheering for their child, the other players on the team, and the opposing players is encouraged!
+- Model the Model of good behavior - Parents should be cheering...but, not coaching. - No yelling at or criticizing the referees and/or the calls that they make. - Not taunting other players or referees - Parents sit on the end line behind the goals.
+Never between fields. - Cheering for their child, the other players on the team, and the opposing players is encouraged!